ajey091/monte-carlo-for-investing/docs/index.md

 ## Project Overview

-This project implements a sophisticated trading strategy optimization system using Monte Carlo simulation techniques.
-Since 2010, we've been backtesting various technical indicators and their combinations across different ETFs and their leveraged variants to identify optimal trading parameters.
+This project leverages Monte Carlo simulation to optimize trading strategies for ETFs and their leveraged variants.
+Using market data from 2010 to present, we identify optimal parameters for technical indicators and their combinations.

 ### Methodology
-Our system uses Monte Carlo simulation to test thousands of parameter combinations across multiple technical indicators:
+The Monte Carlo simulation evaluates parameter combinations across key technical indicators:
-- Moving Averages (short and long-term crossovers)
-- Relative Strength Index (RSI)
-- Volatility Metrics

-Through extensive backtesting from 2010 to present, we've optimized for:
-- Maximum return while managing drawdown risk
+Moving average crossovers for trend identification
+RSI for momentum and reversal signals
+Volatility metrics for risk management

+Our optimization framework targets three core objectives:

-- Effective entry and exit points
+Return maximization with controlled drawdown exposure Precise market entry and exit timing
-- Special considerations for leveraged ETF decay
+Mitigation of leveraged ETF decay effects

 ### Strategy Components
 - **Moving Average Crossover**: Uses optimized periods of 47/57 days for trend identification